wp-plugins/quick-featured-images/README.txt

 * The plugin was released.

 == Upgrade Notice ==

+= 8.1 =
+Added option to use the first content image as featured image only if there is no featured image; more robust and secure code for page 'Preset Featured Images'

 = 8.0 =
 Added the functionality of auto set featured images for new posts based on user defined rules and a new sub menu page 'Default Images'